12 Powerful Facts about Crimes of Passion

 - There have been some truly bizarre crimes of passion in recent times.
 One of the most bizarre murders actually took place in mid-air.
 Specifically, in 2006, a Belgian woman fell to her death while skydiving.
 Her parachute had been tampered with by a younger woman in her skydiving club – the two women had been seeing the same man, also in the club.

 - The idea of a crime of passion at all dates back to around 1859, as it was during a case involving a man killing another for having an affair with his wife that it was determined the killer was temporarily blinded by a passionate rage.
-In fact ‘temporary insanity’ was used as a line of defence in the case.
+In fact ‘temporary insanity’ was used as a line of defense in the case.
 The murderer in question, Daniel Sickles, a congressman, was eventually acquitted.
 Thus, it seems, started the whole concept of killing while blinded by love, jealousy, and lust.